Alex-ray/Polymail-messages/README.md

 These are not required, but would be great additions if time permits:

-* Implement a method to the user's threads and messages
 * Full test coverage
 * Filter the threads from the search input
+* Implement a method to persist all data retrieved from the server (or created by the user)
+* Suggested Technologies (Webpack, React, Redux, React-Router)

 ### Let's Get Started!